allegro/allegro.tech/_posts/2014-12-10-How-to-migrate-to-Java-8.md

 Also, default behavior in regard to time zones varies.
 We found Java 8 API to be much more verbose in most cases.

 Another problem is library support.
 Joda has been a de facto standard for serious date-time manipulation in Java, so all major libraries provide interoperability.
-In order to use Java 8 date/time API, we had to register an additional module, ```JSR310Module``` in our `ObjectMapper` in order to handle the new data types in JSON (our company-internal application skeleton provided ```JodaModule``` registered out of the box).
-For Spring
+In order to handle the new types from Java 8 date/time API in JSON, we had to register an additional module, <tt>JSR310Module</tt> in our <tt>ObjectMapper</tt>
-Data MongoDB support, we had to write custom code to provide object-to-DB mapping.
+(our company-internal application skeleton provided <tt>JodaModule</tt> registered out of the box).
+For [Spring Data MongoDB support](http://projects.spring.io/spring-data-mongodb/), we had to write custom code to provide object-to-DB mapping.

 As with Optionals, we had some custom libraries, which used Joda Time, so we needed to convert between Joda and Java 8 in a few places.
-We also ran into issues in tests, where some methods such as assertj's ```isEqualTo()``` provide no type safety.
-Some tests failed because we were comparing instances of two different classes, e.g. Joda ```LocalDateTime``` and Java ```LocalDateTime```, but the compiler had given us no warning that a particular place needed changing, and we first saw errors at test run time.
+We also ran into issues in tests, where some methods such as assertj's <tt>isEqualTo()</tt> provide no type safety.
+Some tests failed because we were comparing instances of two different classes, e.g. Joda <tt>LocalDateTime</tt> and Java <tt>LocalDateTime</tt>, but the compiler had given us no warning that a particular place needed changing, and we first saw errors at test run time.

 The upside is that by going through all this date-related code (and maybe the strictness of the Java 8 date-time API) allowed us to find